Kong/kubernetes-ingress-controller/docs/deployment/gke.md

 [Let’s Encrypt on GKE](https://github.com/ahmetb/gke-letsencrypt) is a tutorial for installing `cert-manager` to get HTTPS certificates from Let’s Encrypt.
-There is an important things you need to configure, if you want to accomplish correctly.
+There is an important thing you need to configure, if you want to accomplish correctly.
 You should apply [KongIngress](https://github.com/Kong/kubernetes-ingress-controller/blob/master/docs/custom-types.md#kongingress) and set `preserve_host` configuration `true` at the